couchbase/couchbase-ruby-client/README.md

 If you find an issue, please file it in [our JIRA issue tracker](https://couchbase.com/issues/browse/RCBC).
 Also you are always welcome on [our forum](https://forums.couchbase.com/c/ruby-sdk) and [Discord](https://discord.com/invite/sQ5qbPZuTh).

-Please attach version information to ticket/post.
-To obtain this information use the following command:
+Please attach version information to the ticket/post.
+To obtain this information, use the following command:

     $ ruby -r couchbase -e 'p Couchbase::VERSION'

 ## Installation

-The library tested with the MRI 2.7, 3.0 and 3.1.
+The library has been tested with MRI 2.7, 3.0 and 3.1.
 Supported platforms are Linux and MacOS.

 Add this line to your application's Gemfile: